 We have accumulated quite a few of the questions we are often asked about the vasectomy reversal procedure and provide these with their answers below.
 We hope you find them helpful.

 Yes.
 There is a small chance that we find something that makes reversal unlikely to succeed or dangerous at the pre-op examination.
 We will gather as much information about you over the phone to give you the best advice we can as to the likely outcome.
-We will ask you for a higher than usual deposit to cover the very unlikely chance that we don’t advise proceeding on the day.
+The usual deposit paid to book an operation date will cover the very unlikely chance that we don’t advise proceeding on the day.

 Yes.
 The sedation is so relaxing that you will drift off to sleep.
 We keep the level of sedation "topped-up" until the operation is finished at which time you will gradually wake up without any of the general anaesthetic problems (such as nausea etc.).
 Long acting local anaesthetic is used to completely numb the operating area.
 This straightforward sedation and local anaesthetic has been proven to be very much safer than GA.